ol-MEGA/ppca/README.md

 </p>

 ## ASR Pipeline
 This pipeline has been derived from the [SpeechBrain](http://speechbrain.github.io/) LibriSpeech ASR recipe.
-First it creates the data manifests in a json format and then uses them for the training of an ASR (transformer + CTC) model.
-For training we used the full 960 hours of LibriSpeech.
+First, it creates the data manifests in a json format and then uses them for the training of an ASR (transformer + CTC) model.
+For training, we used the full 960 hours of LibriSpeech.

 ### Create the data manifest